 Another old lady we interviewed was Maame Akua Koraah.
 We met her when she was about to leave her house.
-We sat under a shed in front of her house and asked her about her condition.
-She replied:
+We sat under a shed in front of her house and had the following conversation:

-God created us and created sickness in addition.
+- Q: We would like to know your general life condition. - A: God created us and created sickness in addition.
 I have been sick for about five years and never get well.
 My children are also sick.
 This condition has made me to call death, but death is not taking me and I am also not getting well.
 I am waiting for death, till the day death will come and take me away.
 This is the life I am living here.
 All the things I brought to this place have been stolen, inside and outside my room.
 I cannot find meaning to my life.
 My bucket and my cooking utensils have all been stolen.
 My sickness is mainly my stomach, it pains me a lot.
 I cannot walk well.